A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Can I use a Sony Alpha 6000 lens on a Sony Alpha 7 camera?

-As we said above, there are E-Mount lenses made particularly for full frame cameras such as the Sony Alpha 7II and lenses for APS-C cameras such as the Sony Alpha 6000.
+As we mentioned above, there are E-mount lenses made specifically for full-frame cameras such as the Sony Alpha 7 II and lenses for APS-C cameras such as the Sony Alpha 6000.

 Sony Alpha 7 lenses by third-party manufacturers

 Most lenses for the Sony Alpha 7 series are produced by Sony itself, as well as by Zeiss.
-Some of the Zeiss lenses are marketed under the Sony brand, others directly under the Zeiss brand.

 E-mount full-frame zoom lenses for the Sony Alpha 7 series

-The value for money miracle: Tamron 28-75 mm, f/2.8
+Amazing value for money: Tamron 28-75 mm, f/2.8

-After a long time of hesitation Tamron finally released a lens for E-mount full frame.
-And that is quite something!
+After a long period of hesitation,Tamron finally released a lens for full-frame E-mount cameras.
+And it packs quite a punch!

-The premium zoom: Sony 24-70 mm, f/2.8
+The premium zoom lens: Sony 24-70 mm, f/2.8

-Our tip for maximium quality!
+Our tip for maximum quality!

-The best, but also most expensive, choice among the zoom lenses for the Alpha 7 series is the 24-70 mm G Master lens with an aperture of f/2.8.
+The best, but also most expensive choice among the zoom lenses for the Alpha 7 series is the 24-70 mm G Master lens with an aperture of f/2.8.

 Sony’s G Master lenses promise a particularly high level of detail and outstanding bokeh.
 After weighing the pros and cons, we went ahead and bought this lens and are absolutely thrilled with it.